maxymania/gostax/README.md

 ## Why?
 Go has an Xml De-/Serializer!

-Well.
-The go package "encoding/xml" serializes Go Objects to Xml and deserializes Xml to Go Objects.
+Go has a package called "encoding/xml".
+It Supports the serialization and deserialization of XML as well as Streaming XML Parsing.
-If you want to parse a specific XML Format, it is the Default Go Way to create a Datastructure in go, that matches to the XML-Document-Structure.
-In Regular Cases this Model is very Productive.
+When I Created this Package, I thought that the "encoding/xml" package is just about Marhsaling and Unmarshaling of Structures (Oops!).

-But what is, if you just want a Generic inteface to XML such as StAX, SAX or DOM?
+I wanted a Generic inteface to XML such as StAX, SAX or DOM?

-Therefore I created This Package.
+Therefore I created This Package and I hope that it will be useful.

 ## How I Can get it?